roytang/blog/content/notes/2011/02/39293349877911552/index.md

   url: https://twitter.com/roytang/statuses/39293349877911552/
 ---

-RT [@xshay](https://twitter.com/xshay/): Excellent article from the author of "you can't manage what you can't measure" about why he was wrong: http://bit.ly/k32gm vi ...
+Excellent article from the author of "you can't manage what you can't measure" about why he was wrong: http://bit.ly/k32gm via @kentbeck